ares-b/blog/_posts/2022-01-03-spark-execution-engine.md

 ## Catalog

+Catalog or `SessionCatalog` is the registry of relational entities (databases, tables, views, functions and partitions) in a `SparkSession`.
+It's a layer over the `ExternalCatalog` which allows for different metastore to be used (you can even write your own Catalog).

+Catalog enables :
+- Metadata centralization
+- Providing a single source of truth for the stored data
+- Data Governance

+Catalog can be accessed through the `SessionState` of a `SparkSessions` which is the state separation layer between SparkSessions.
+It contains SQL parsers, UDFs and everything else that depends on a `SQLConf`.

+Catalog in used by the Catalyst to validate and resolve [Logical QueryPlans](#logical-plan) during the Execution Planning.

 ## Trees

-So, trees are the main data type in Spark Execution Planning.
+Trees are the main data type in Spark Execution Planning.
 They're parsed from a given user code of a Spark Application and represent a tree of relational operators of a structures query.

 Catalyst Trees are analyzed and transformed in order to validate and optimize the query execution.